yoeriboven/qbixxassignment/docs/TestAssigment.md

     - Title
     - Paragraph
     - Type // one of [Wisdom, Philosophy, Design]
-  - All of the item fields should be translatable.
+  - All the item fields should be translatable.
 So even a type can be different for each language
-  - For the BE part only it would be enough to place all fields for all lanugagues on a single page, and just focus on making it functional
+  - For the BE part only it would be enough to place all fields for all languages on a single page, and just focus on making it functional
   -  We support:
      - English
      - Dutch